awsdocs/amazon-redshift-developer-guide/doc_source/cm-c-defining-query-queues.md

   The default queue is initially configured to run five queries concurrently\.
 You can change the concurrency, timeout, and memory allocation properties for the default queue, but you cannot specify user groups or query groups\.
 The default queue must be the last queue in the WLM configuration\.
 Any queries that are not routed to other queues run in the default queue\.

 Query queues are defined in the WLM configuration\.
 The WLM configuration is an editable parameter \(`wlm_json_configuration`\) in a parameter group, which can be associated with one or more clusters\.
-For more information, see [Modifying the WLM Configuration](cm-c-modifying-wlm-configuration.md)\.
+For more information, For more information, see [Configuring Workload Management](https://docs.aws.amazon.com/redshift/latest/mgmt/workload-mgmt-config.html) in the *Amazon Redshift Cluster Management Guide*\.

 You can add additional query queues to the default WLM configuration, up to a total of eight user queues\.
 You can configure the following for each query queue:
-+ Concurrency Scaling mode
++ Concurrency scaling mode
 + Concurrency level
 + User groups
 + Query groups